Sports Medicine | Jugar de manera segura

 The NO HARM principle complements the PRICER method and is extremely important in the initial 48 hours following a soft tissue injury.

-R - Running/Exercising the injured area
+NO: H - Heat A - Alcohol R - Running/Exercising the injured area M - Massage

 Heat and alcohol cause the blood vessels to dilate (open up) and increase the bleeding in the injured area.
 Exercising the body part or massaging the area also increases the blood-flow to the area.
 This is detrimental to the repair process as there is increased swelling in the area to be resolved.

 Certain sports have a higher rate of overuse and trauma injuries.
 Protect yourself from injury and check out our helpful tip sheets to learn about how to stay safe when playing YOUR sport.